Invariants of Tutte Partitions and a $q$-Analogue: -Tutte-Grothendieck invariants

-In the classical theory of matroids, Tutte-Grothendieck (T-G) invariance is fundamental to the study of the Tutte polynomial \cite{brylawski_oxley_1992,brylowski_ams,brylowski_alguniv}.
-T-G invariance is based upon a category theoretic construction by Brylawski, which is based upon a ring theoretic construction given by Tutte \cite{tutte_1947}.
+In the classical theory of matroids, the notion of a Tutte-Grothendieck (T-G) invariant is fundamental to the study of the Tutte polynomial \cite{brylawski_oxley_1992,brylowski_ams,brylowski_alguniv}.
+A T-G invariant is based upon a category theoretic construction by Brylawski, which is based upon a ring theoretic construction given by Tutte \cite{tutte_1947}.
 Such a construction cannot apply to $q$-matroids as it is too strict.
-The main contribution of this section is a loosening of this construction, which we call \emph{$q$-T-G invariance} in Definition~\ref{def:qTG}.
-We show in Section~\ref{subsec:T-G_invar} that in the case of matroids both constructions are equivalent.
-The main result of this section, Theorem~\ref{thm:q-T-G_Tutte_poly}, provides a definition of the Tutte polynomial for both matroids and $q$-matroids alike analogous to Brylawski's definition.
-Later on, in Section~\ref{subsec:rank_poly}, we provide some results describing how the rank polynomial decomposes and is not a $q$-T-G invariant, which contrasts to the case for matroids.
+The main contribution of this section is a weakening of this construction, which we call a \emph{$q$-T-G invariant}, in Definition~\ref{def:qTG} (in fact, we show in Section~\ref{subsec:T-G_invar} that in the case of matroids both constructions are equivalent).
+The main result of Section \ref{sec:q-T-G_invar}, Theorem~\ref{thm:q-T-G_Tutte_poly}, provides a definition of the Tutte polynomial for both matroids and $q$-matroids alike, analogous to Brylawski's definition.
+In Section~\ref{subsec:rank_poly}, we provide some results describing how the rank generating polynomial decomposes and is not a $q$-T-G invariant, which contrasts to the case for matroids.
 Explicitly, in \cite[Section 6.1]{brylawski_oxley_1992} the notion of a T-G invariant is defined as follows.
 Recall that $M(e)$ is the restriction of $M$ to the interval $[\zero,e]$ for an atom $e\in\mathcal{L}$.

 \begin{definition} A \emph{T-G invariant} is a function $f$ defined on the class of matroids that satisfies the following three properties: \makeatletter \namedlabel#1#2{\begingroup #2 \@currentlabel{#2} \phantomsection \endgroup } \makeatother \begin{description} \item[\namedlabel{tg1}{{\rm (TG1)}}] For any pair of equivalent matroids, we have $f(M)=f(M')$. \item[\namedlabel{tg2}{{\rm (TG2)}}] If $e$ is a loop or an isthmus of $M$ then $f(M)=f(M(e))f(M-e)$. \item[\namedlabel{tg3}{{\rm (TG3)}}] For any atom $e$ that is neither a loop nor an isthmus in $M$, we have \end{description} \end{definition}